deleyeem/python_challenge/README.md

 # Python-Challenge

+I worked with tutor Kurt on Sat 3/16/24 to work through the PyBank challenge that I started.

+Main instructions:
 PyBank: Python script to analyze the financial records Your task is to create a Python script that analyzes the records to calculate each of the following values:
   The total number of months included in the dataset